sara-sabr/ITStrategy/_posts/en/2021-08-18-user-engagement-in-service-delivery.md

 DevOps Self-Assessment usability testing during the COVID-19 pandemic was conducted remotely.
 Although the benefit of face-to-face contact was lost, we personally found it just as effective as traditional testing.
 Remote online testing provides access to a larger pool of potential testers, cuts out travel time, and makes participants more flexible.
-And most importantly, people complete tasks sitting in their home, (i.e., a natural environment), where they will be using our products.
+And most importantly, people complete tasks sitting in their home (i.e., a natural environment), where they will be using our products.
 Thus, the usability insights we gained from the test are closer to the real world.

 ### **Collecting feedback and implementing**